 Our recent Indiegogo campaign very quickly raised over 100% of our funding goal, being backed by over 1,000 backers from all over the world.
-Alexis Ohanian, founder of Reddit is even on board.
+Alexis Ohanian, the founder of Reddit, is even on board.

-We’ve been working on Volterman project for more than two years and we have fully functional prototypes now.
+We’ve been working on the Volterman project for more than two years, and we have fully functional prototypes now.
 Your readers will love to learn about the world’s most powerful wallet.